 It is 16 years in the future.
 The entire island of Manhattan has been turned into a maximum security prison run by the U.S. Police Force.
 It has a population of about 3,000,000 - including a few crazies and residents who refused to leave when it was turned into a prison (one of whom is a screwy cab driver played by Ernest Borgnine).
 There's a wall around it, the bridges have been mined and tunnels sealed.
-Then, Air Force One is hijacked by terrorists and crashed into the World Trade Center in 1997 and somebody has to go rescue the President (Donald Pleasence of Halloween) who was in an escape pod.
+Then, Air Force One is hijacked by terrorists and crashed near the World Trade Center in 1997 and somebody has to go rescue the President (Donald Pleasence of Halloween) who was in an escape pod.
 Enter Snake Plissken (Kurt Russell), a most-wanted criminal offered freedom if he succeeds in rescuing Pleasence.
 Just to make sure he doesn't renege on the little agreement, an explosive is planted in his neck, set to go off if it isn't removed within 24 hours.
 So he lands his glider on the flat roof of one of the twin towers and the adventure begins...

 Escape From New York (1981)Call Me Snake